uc-cdis/data-portal/docs/portal_config.md

   "discoveryConfig": { // config for Discovery page.
 Required if 'featureFlags.discovery' is true.
 See src/Discovery/DiscoveryConfig.d.ts for Typescript schema.
     "public": true, // optional, defaults to true.
 If false, requires user to sign in before seeing the Discovery page "features": {
-      "exportToWorkspaceBETA": { // configures the export to workspace feature.
+      "exportToWorkspace": { // configures the export to workspace feature.
 If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
 See `manifestFieldName`
           "enable": boolean
           "enableDownloadManifest": boolean // enables a button which allows user to download a manifest file for gen3 client "manifestFieldName": string // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.